 Well, I rolled the dice on a few of these and have to say, I'm pleasantly surprised.
 The supplier advertised these just as accurately as they could.
 Apparently these are made "by a government contractor" out of "military material".

-Basically I don't know if these are surplus or if they're an identical product made recently by the same manufacturers who made them during Vietnam, or hell, they could actually be surplus.
-They have a 1971 manufacture code on the tags but that could be bogus....
+Basically I don't know if these are surplus or if they're an identical product made recently by the same manufacturers who made them during Vietnam, or hell, they could just be new-made in general.
+They have a 1971 manufacture code on the tags but are more than likely bogus....

 Anyway, what I can tell you is that they are indeed Brown-Dominant ERDL pattern boonies with a 3" brim made out of 100% cotton rip-stop, and are IDENTICAL to originals I've seen.
 This is a "Gen II" Hat with the wider brim to allow for more rain to be guided away from the head while wearing.
 The camo band is nylon just like the earlier boonies.